Taylor Rapp: 2020

 On January 16, 2020, the Los Angeles Rams announced their hiring of Denver Broncos' linebackers coach Brandon Staley as their defensive coordinator.
-He entered training camp as a possible candidate to become the starting free safety after Eric Weddle opted out of the 2020 NFL season due to the COVID-19 pandemic.
+He entered training camp as a possible candidate to become the starting free safety after Eric Weddle retired ahead of the 2020 NFL season.
 He competed against Nick Scott, Jordan Fuller, and Terrell Burgess.
 Head coach Sean McVay named John Johnson III and Jordan Fuller the starting safeties to start the season, relegating Rapp to backup strong safety.

 In Week 4, Rapp racked up a season-high eight combined tackles (seven solo) during a 17–9 victory against the New York Giants.
 On October 26, 2020, Rapp recorded seven combined tackles (three solo) and had his lone interception of the season on a pass thrown by Nick Foles to wide receiver Darnell Mooney as the Rams defeated the Chicago Bears 24–10 on Monday Night Football.
 On November 15, 2020, Rapp made one solo tackle before exiting in the third quarter of a 23–16 winn against the Seattle Seahawks after injuring his knee.
 On November 17, 2020, the Los Angeles Rams placed Rapp on injured reserve due to his knee injury and missed the last seven games of the season (Weeks 11–17).
 He finished with 44 combined tackles (32 solo), three pass deflections, and one interception in nine games and five starts.